gabic12/ISS-Above-Me-App/README.md

 This application will tell you when the International Space Station is above you.

-Requirements:
-- latest version of Python (app was created with version 3.13)
+It was created with Python v3.13.
-- requests library (run 'pip install requests' in the terminal)

 This app calls 2 APIs:
 - International Space Station Current Location API (http://open-notify.org/Open-Notify-API/ISS-Location-Now/)